Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 That certainly seems true.

-And then she says, Will enough voters really think reform able to form a functioning government when the current London taxi full of MPs struggle to tell a consistent story?
+And then she says, will enough voters really think reform able to form a functioning government when the current London taxi full of MPs struggle to tell a consistent story.

 So they've only got a few now and they still can't make it coherent.

-But the problem is, although this entire piece is about why Kemi should be stuck with and the Tories need to plow on with Kemi, the problem with it is the graph that says, no, Farage outperforms Badenock with almost every group.
+But the problem is, although this entire piece is about why Kemi should be stuck with and the Tories need to plow on with Kemi, the problem with it is the graph that says no, Farage outperforms Badenock with almost every group.

-So you go, what's Kemi?
+So you go, what can we?

-And the Tory Party does have that brand because it's the oldest party and one of the most effective parties in history.
+I mean, recognizability and the brand helps in politics, and the Tory Party does have that brand, because it's the oldest party and one of the most effective parties in history.

 Am I wrong?